pinDeliver/pinDeliver/documentation/users.md

 ![User delivery groups](/images/user_delivery_groups.png)

 ### Senders
 On this tab you select which senders a user should have access to.
 By default a user will have access to all senders and then nothing needs to be changed.
-But to limit the access you select the *Access only to the following senders* and then you just drag´n´drop the sendersfrom the red "No access"-square to the green "Access"-square to the left.
+But to limit the access you select the *Access only to the following senders* and then you just drag´n´drop the senders from the red "No access"-square to the green "Access"-square to the left.
 You can also use the arrows between the squares to move all senders at once.
-(This is useful if a user should have access to more or less all denders.
+(This is useful if a user should have access to more or less all senders.
 Give access to all and then remove the few that should not be accessed, or vice versa.)

 ![User senders](/images/user_senders.png)